TrueLayer/TrueLayer-iOS-SDK/docs/DOCUMENTATION.md

 - `preferences` parameter to allow you to customize the authentication flow.
 Precisely:
   - `presentationStyle`: determines how the SDK should be presented.
   - `preferredCountryCode`: the preferred country to use when displaying the providers.
 If the country is invalid, or does not include any providers, the value will fallback to the user's locale.
+  - `useCase`: the reason for the payment - either `.send` for a regular transaction or `.signupPlus` for a Signup+ transaction.

 ### Handling the Result